NOC-OI/python-intro-schools/episodes/02-numpy.md

 This file is available from https://raw.githubusercontent.com/NOC-OI/python-intro-schools/refs/heads/main/data/argo_data.csv.

-We can either download this using the external command `wget`, this is not part of Python and we can tell Jupyter to run it by starting the cell with an `!`.
+We can download this using the external command `wget`.
+This is not part of Python and we can tell Jupyter to run it by starting the cell with an `!`.

 ```python